questdb/questdb/CONTRIBUTING.md

 ## Dependencies

 QuestDB does not have dependencies.
-This may sound unorthodox but in realitiy we try not to reinvent the wheel but rather than using libraries we implement best algorithms ourselves to ensure perfect fit with existing code.
-With that in mind we expect contribitions that do not add third-party dependencies.
+This may sound unorthodox but in reality we try not to reinvent the wheel but rather than using libraries we implement best algorithms ourselves to ensure perfect fit with existing code.
+With that in mind we expect contributions that do not add third-party dependencies.

 ## Allocations, "new" operator and garbage collection